Deborah Mash: TASER International

 On eight occasions between 2005 and 2009, she served as an expert witness for the defense in wrongful death claims filed against electroshock weapon manufacturer TASER International.
-Dr. Mash was paid by the company to testify on its behalf, prompting some criticism of a conflict of interest.
+Mash was paid by the company to testify on its behalf, prompting some criticism of a conflict of interest.
 The company's official position was that the cause of death in Taser fatalities was excited delirium.
 Excited delirium, a syndrome not recognized by many medical associations including World Health Organization, American Psychiatric Association, and American Medical Association is not included in the International Classification of Diseases or the Diagnostic and Statistical Manual of Mental Disorders.
-Dr. Mash performed post-mortem examinations of the brains of people who were allegedly victims of excited delirium, and reported that most of them showed signs of drug abuse—most frequently cocaine or amphetamine.
+Mash performed post-mortem examinations of the brains of people who were allegedly victims of excited delirium, and reported that most of them showed signs of drug abuse—most frequently cocaine or amphetamine.